-The infamous DAO that almost broke Ethereum was a type of a blockchain-based venture capital fund that allowed organizations to secure funding within the Ethereum ecosystem.
+The infamous DAO that almost broke Ethereum was a type of blockchain-based venture capital fund that allowed organizations to secure funding within the Ethereum ecosystem.

-It was launched in April 2016 and came out with the main idea that all participants could vote where the capital obtained in the ICO would be invested.
+It was launched in April 2016 and came out with the main idea that all participants could vote on where the capital obtained in the ICO would be invested.

-So, 10,000 people anonymously invested $168 million into it making it the largest crowdfunded project since then.
+So, 10,000 people anonymously invested $168 million into it, making it the largest crowdfunded project since then.

 Like always, that much hype became a magnet for bad actors.